Dinesh1599/obsidian-Data-Engineer-Path/Data warehouse/Snowflake/Cost.md

 	1. Loading data in is free
 	2. Loading data out is charged
 		1. depends on region of data region used.

+---
+# My Notes

+Payment are of 2 types:
+1. On-demand: Pay as you go
+	1. Prices are higher
+	2. invoice is created at the end of the month with $25 as min
+2. Capacity: Pay for usage upfront
+	1. Prices are lower

+Things where credits are used as txn:
+	1. Virtual warehouse
+	2. Cloud Service (Operations that doesn't use user managed Vwh. metadata like create tables or show or desc tables)
+	3. Serverless services - (managing compute recourses... snowpipe)

+Dollars are used for:
+1. Storage (stages or long term table)
+2. Data Transfer (transfer data out of snowflake or within snowflake of different accounts in different regions)